fmfi-compbio/coral-basecaller/README.md

 Then install [edge TPU runtime](https://coral.ai/docs/accelerator/get-started#1-install-the-edge-tpu-runtime).
 We strongly recommend using maximum frequency version and plugging the device into USB3 port.

-Install requirements via `pip install -r requirements.txt`
+Install requirements via `pip install -r requirements.txt`.
+Note that we have fixed version for Linux/Ubuntu so if you are on Mac you should edit requirements to correct platform.

 Install [tflite runtime](https://www.tensorflow.org/lite/guide/python).